 The MCI Bachelor’s in Mechatronics program provides the perfect foundation for a career in technology and excellent opportunities in the labor market.
 With its cross-disciplinary orientation and complementary training in non-technological fields, including management and foreign languages, this course marks the starting point to a successful career in the professional world or to obtaining a Master’s degree in engineering.

 In their first year, students acquire the fundamentals of mechanical and electrical engineering in mechanics, materials science, electronics, and information technology.
 The following semesters equip the students with advanced knowledge in the interdisciplinary fields of digital engineering, control engineering and measurement, embedded systems, and robotics.
 The combination of these different branches trains them to become scientific experts in their chosen field of study as well as engineers capable of providing interdisciplinary solutions.

-In addition, students are given the opportunity to specialize in either one of three areas: mechanical engineering, electrical engineering, or medical engineering.
+In addition, students are given the opportunity to specialize in either one of two areas: mechanical engineering or electrical engineering.
 Consequently, our students will have received comprehensive training and gained promising career prospects already upon completion of their Bachelor’s degree.

 Applications for admission are accepted on a rolling basis.
 The required documents are to be submitted online.
 Applicants are welcome to apply for multiple programs of study, as long as a plausible rationale is given.
 The final decision may be taken by the end of the application procedures.

 Entrance Exam &Interview

 ADMISSION PROCESS COVID-19